 Radio lapped up all these Aussie and international hits, with stations like 2SM, 2NX, 3XY, 4IP, 5AD and 6PM finding ratings success with chart-driven radio and high rotation hits.

 All this chart activity provided much fodder for the pop and rock magazines Go-Set, RAM and Juke.
 Aussie artists and those visiting from overseas were also given a boost on television shows like Bandstand, Countdown, The Go!!
-Show, GTK and Uptight.
+Show, GTK, Uptight and Turning On.

 It was a time like no other in music, which is why many of our songs are from this period.
 Enjoy!